-We could also look at bigrams: now we are talking about bigrams of words, i.e., two words appearing next to each other.
-Language and Computers
+We can look at bigrams of words, i.e., two words appearing next to each other.

-We could also look at bigrams: now we are talking about bigrams of words, i.e., two words appearing next to each other.
+We can look at bigrams of words, i.e., two words appearing next to each other.

 Question: Given the previous word, what is the probability of the current word?